 Faculty members should be evaluated for promotion and tenure on accomplishments in each of their areas of faculty performance (teaching, research/scholarly activity/creative work, patient care, and service), with primary emphasis on the quality, significance, and impact of their work.
 For promotion and/or tenure, in addition to meritorious accomplishments, a high potential for continued excellence is required.
 Documentation of excellence is best provided by peer review.
-The criteria for the unit are as follows:
+The criteria for the unit is as follows:

-- 5.1.1 Assistant Professor: - Faculty members holding a tenure-accruing appointment with the rank of instructor will be promoted to the rank of assistant professor upon the receipt of the terminal degree
+5.1.1 Criteria for Promotion to Assistant Professor:

+Faculty members holding a tenure-accruing appointment with the rank of Instructor will be promoted to the rank of assistant professor upon the receipt of the terminal degree.